openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-resource-manager.md

 Verify whether the args parameter types match the placeholder count and types.

-## 9001009 Failed to Get System Resource Manager
+## 9001009 Failed to Obtain System Resource Manager

 **Error Message**

-If application can't access system resource.
+If the application cannot access system resources.

 **Error Description**

-Failed to obtain system resource manager.
+Failed to obtain the system resource manager.

 **Possible Causes**